SourceBox-LLC/FineFoundry/docs/user-guide/troubleshooting.md

 - Use the Training tab's **Save current setup** buttons (or Configuration mode) to snapshot known‑good setups.
 - Re‑load a saved config instead of re‑entering values manually, especially when switching between Runpod and local runs.
-- Config JSON files live under `src/saved_configs/`, and the last used config auto-loads on startup.
+- Configs are stored in the database, and the last used config auto-loads on startup.
 - Enable DEBUG logging (see [Logging Guide](../development/logging.md))

 ______________________________________________________________________